Poisson / Negative Binomial

 Zero-Inflation

-If your data has more zeros than the Poisson (or NegBin) predicts, you may need a zero-inflated model.
+If your data have more zeros than the Poisson (or NegBin) predicts, you may need a zero-inflated model.
 Two options:

 - Zero-inflated Poisson/NegBin (ZIP/ZINB): A two-part model where one equation determines the probability of being a "structural zero" (e.g., a patent that could never receive citations), and a second equation models the count for the rest.